Visually impaired skier and their guide skiing at the Paralympics. Image taken by ParalympicsGB

 Know the Testing Process

-Athletes may be tested at any time during the EYOF.
+Athletes may be tested at any time during the Games.
 Familiarise yourself with the testing process, including your rights and responsibilities, by checking out our testing process video and information.
-The International Testing Agency will be responsible for testing at the Games.
+For more information on the Games testing, check out the Olympic information or Paralympic information.

 Education and Resources

-All athletes, coaches and medical personnel should complete approved anti-doping education (Compete Clean +, WADA ADEL* or a Clean Sport workshop delivered by an approved NGB Educator or UKAD National Trainer) and pre-event education within the last 2 years.
-You can find more information about the education you must complete here.
+All athletes, coaches and medical personnel should complete approved anti-doping education (Compete Clean +, WADA ADEL* or a Clean Sport workshop delivered by an approved NGB Educator or UKAD National Trainer) within the last 2 years and pre-event education when it is made available to you.
+You can find more information about the education you must complete on our Education webpage.
 If you are worried that you have not completed the correct education, please contact your sport team lead, or education@ukad.org.uk.

 Without the correct education, you will not be permitted to travel to the Games!